 There are three different types of mosquito that are classed as dangerous and should be avoided.

-Culex mosquitoes: These mosquitoes are carriers of West Nile fever, Japanese encephalitis, and lymphatic filariasis.
+- Culex mosquitoes: These mosquitoes are carriers of West Nile fever, Japanese encephalitis, and lymphatic filariasis.
 The mosquitoes are small and delicate, and rather plain looking.
 It exists throughout the tropics.
-It's the least dangerous of the mosquitoes we're going to discuss, as it is not a vector for some truly nasty diseases, such as malaria or dengue fever.
+It's the least dangerous of the mosquitoes on this list, as it is not a vector for some truly nasty diseases, such as malaria or dengue fever.
 Culex mosquitoes bite at any time of the day.

 The less skin you're showing, the less likely it is that you're to be bitten so you'll want to make sure you cover up as much as possible, with long sleeves and pants if you're going to be spending time in mosquito-ridden areas.